-Natural California oil seeps created asphalt pools — not tar — that trapped Ice Age animals.
+California oil seeps created asphalt pools — not tar — that trapped Ice Age animals.

 The sticky black pools attracting tourists between Beverly Hills and downtown Los Angeles are actually natural asphalt, also known as bitumen.
 Although the repetitive tar pits name has stuck, the seeps are part of America’s oil history.

-The La Brea site, discovered by a Spanish expedition on August 3, 1769, originated from naturally produced California oil seeps found onshore and offshore.
+The La Brea site — discovered by a Spanish expedition on August 3, 1769 — originated from naturally produced California oil seeps found onshore and offshore.

 “We proceeded for three hours on a good road; to the right were extensive swamps of bitumen which is called chapapote,” noted Franciscan Friar Juan Crespi, who accompanied the expedition led by Gaspar de Portola.

-Friar Crespi was the first person to use the term bitumen.
-The black pools he described were where oil had been seeping through fissures in coastal plain sediments for more than 40,000 years.
+Friar Crespi, the first person to use the term bitumen, described the intensely black pools where oil had been seeping through fissures in coastal plain sediments for more than 40,000 years, according to geologists.
+The occupation of California by the Spanish resulted in the name of Rancho La Brea, or “the tar ranch.”

-The pools of petroleum would become a popular Southern California tourist attraction — and home to a natural history museum.
+The Southern California pools of petroleum would become a popular tourist attraction and home to a natural history museum.

 The Page Museum at the Rancho La Brea Tar Pits west of downtown Los Angeles on Wilshire Boulevard, is one of the world’s most famous sources of Ice Age fossils.
 Thanks to its local resource, the museum has uncovered and preserved the largest and most diverse assemblage of extinct plants and animals.